 One of the best indicators of the strength and effectiveness of your customer service is the word of mouth it generates for your business.
 The Net Promoter Score (NPS) calculates just that.
 It’s often a simple question that asks your customers about the likelihood, on a scale from 0 to 10, of them referring your services to their friends.

 To make this customer support metric even more actionable, also add a quick question about the reasons behind your customers’ response.
 This will help you find out the exact areas that need to be improved.
-You can use tools like Promoter.io to measure NPS easily.
+You can use tools like Promoter.io, ProProfs Survey Maker, and Qualaroo to measure NPS easily.

-At the organizational level, the NPS metric will give you a strong sense of how satisfied the customers are with your product/service, and will also play a key role in your marketing campaigns.
+At the organizational level, the NPS metric will give you a strong sense of how satisfied the customers are with your product/service.
+This will also play a key role in your marketing campaigns.